-Report: Trevor Ariza Trade to Wizards Called off After Grizzlies-Suns Mixup
+Report: Trevor Ariza Trade to Wizards Called Off After Grizzlies-Suns Mix-Up

 As Wojnarowski also noted, the Los Angeles Lakers were in on the Ariza sweepstakes, with the two sides looking for a third team to obtain Lakers guard Kentavious Caldwell-Pope.

-David Aldridge of The Athletic explained why the Lakers deal fell through in addition to providing some further background on the deal:
+Aldridge explained why the Lakers deal fell through in addition to providing some further background on Friday's canceled deal:

 David Aldridge @davidaldridgedc